corrode/corrode.github.io/content/blog/compile-time-invariants.md

 at compile-time.

 Which additional checks you want to add depends on your use-case.
+For instance, if Kafka brokers are a central part of your application, you might want to create your own `KafkaBroker` type that enforce additional invariants.

-As a general rule of thumb, I like to follow this advice:
+Here's a nice general rule of thumb:

 > Model your data using the most precise data structure you reasonably can.
 > &mdash; [Alexis King](https://lexi-lambda.github.io/about.html) in [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)